bckohan/django-render-static/CONTRIBUTING.rst

 Documentation
 -------------

-`django-static-templates` documentation is generated using Sphinx_ with the readthedocs_ theme.
+`django-render-static` documentation is generated using Sphinx_ with the readthedocs_ theme.
 Any new feature PRs must provide updated documentation for the features added.
 To build the docs run:

 .. code-block::